 - Dutch Angle: Used for every speaker in the opening scene as various newscasters around the world report the loss of the ship Orville and Jeff were stowing away on.

-- Handwave: At one point the duo are bound hand and foot and wrapped up inside nets, hopping across the desert.
+- Handwave: At one point, the duo are bound hand and foot and wrapped up inside nets, hopping across the desert.
 They get loose somehow off-screen, and when Orville asks how they managed it, Jeff says they'd better not tell, as the audience would never believe it.

-- Hollywood Mirage: There's a mirage of a drive-in, followed by singing mirage of Dorothy Lamour, who disappears when touched.
+- Hollywood Mirage: There's a mirage of a drive-in, followed by a singing mirage of Dorothy Lamour, who disappears when touched.

 - Literal Genie: Jeff and Orville are given a ring which grants wishes, but are told it doesn't work for everyone.
 They're also given two poison tablets to use in case the ring doesn't work for either of them.
 When the ring doesn't work for Jeff, Orville begins to swallow a tablet, and then...Orville: (to the sky) Set the table, Aunt Lucy, there'll be two more for dinner...
 Boy, I sure wish I had a drink.